SirWumpus/post4/README.md

 `d` (`lo` `hi` on the stack) is the signed product of `n1` times `n2`.

 - - -
-#### MARKER name
+#### MARKER
 ( `<spaces>name` -- )
-Create `name` in the dictionary, which when executed will remove `name` and restore the dictionary to the state it had just prior to the `name` being added.
+Create `name` in the dictionary, which when executed will remove all the words down to and including `name`, restoring the dictionary to the state it had just prior to the `name` being added.
+See `WORDS`.

+        ok INCLUDE ../examples/wumpus.p4
+        ... instructions ...
+        ok WORDS
+        ... list of words ...
+        ok PLAY
+        ok rm_wumpus
+        ok PLAY
+        "PLAY" -13 thrown: undefined word
+        ok

 - - -
 #### MAX